GeorgeCodes17/Academical/README.md

 ### Installation
 1. Navigate to root of project
 2. Run `gradle build` to install dependencies
-3. Ensure Schoolio API is running & `SCHOOLIO_API_URL` value in config.properties file matches
+3. Ensure Academical API is running & `ACADEMICAL_API_URL` value in config.properties file matches
 4. Run `gradle run` to run the app

 ### Naming Convention